artemnovichkov/splash/README.md

 ## Using

 Run `splash` in a project directory and choose a layout.
-Don't forget to clean a project with `Cmd+Shift+K` to remove cached splash screens.
+Also Splash cleans Build folder to remove cached splash screens.

 ## Installing